Pitfalls of Personal Academic Websites You Want to Avoid

 - Getting students who actually want your course

 - Updating your friends and colleagues what you’re up to

 - Being approachable to funders and the media

-The best benefit of a personal academic website is that by sharing some of who you are and what you do, people can understand you more.
+The biggest impact of a personal academic website is that by sharing some of who you are and what you do, people can understand you more.
 You’ve given them opportunity to get to know you a bit.

-Once a website is launched, if people don’t see the benefits right away, they tend to stop updating it.
+Once a website is launched, if people don’t see the impact right away, they tend to stop updating it.
 If they stop sharing their site, those benefits don’t magically appear later.

 Time is needed after your website is launched to update the site (backend security, CMS and plugin updates), and your site’s content.

 Want a website, but don’t want to spend a lot of time?
 I’m here to help.
 I’d love to talk with you about your website project.

 Funds you need to get started and maintain your website